New to The Street Signs WarpSpeed Taxi, Inc. to a Six-Month Media Contract

-/EIN News/ -- NEW YORK, April 05, 2023 (GLOBE NEWSWIRE) -- FMW Media's business TV show New to The Street, announces signing a six-month media contract with WarpSpeed Taxi, Inc. (OTC: WRPT) ("WarpSpeed") ("Company").
+NEW YORK, April 05, 2023 (GLOBE NEWSWIRE) -- FMW Media's business TV show New to The Street, announces signing a six-month media contract with WarpSpeed Taxi, Inc. WRPT ("WarpSpeed") ("Company").
 The agreement calls for New to The Street to produce, direct, air, and distribute media content on television and digital outlets.

 New to The Street will feature WarpSpeed Taxi, Inc. on its syndicated television platforms, Newsmax TV and the FOX Business Network, and as a sponsored program on Bloomberg TV.